 Here’s what the package looks like:

 - 1 bundle pechay or Filipino bokchoy

-- 1 cup roasted peanuts, powdered
+- 1 cup toasted peanuts, powdered using a food processor

-- 1/2 cup roasted jasmine rice, powdered
+- 1/2 cup toasted white rice, powdered using a food processor

 - cooking oil